AdobeDocs/campaign-web.en/help/v8/workflows/activities/combine.md

 * **A selection of columns**: select this option to define the list of columns on which the data reconciliation is applied.
 You must first select the primary set (that which contains the source data), then the columns to use for the join.

 ## Intersection {#combine-intersection}

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_intersection_reconciliation_options"
+>title="Intersection reconciliation options"
+>abstract="Select the **Reconciliation type** to define how to handle duplicates.
+By default, the **Keys** option is activated, meaning that the activity only keeps one element when elements from the different inbound transitions have the same key.
+Use the **A selection of columns** option to define the list of columns on which the data reconciliation is applied."

 In the **Combine** activity, you can configure an **Intersection**.
 For this, you need to follow the extra steps below: